jgeramb/sc-client-2024/README.md

 ## Starting the client

-The client can either be started using the provided run configurations for IntelliJ IDEA or by running the JAR file.
+The client can either be started using the provided run configurations for IntelliJ IDEA or by running a bundled JAR file.

 ### Bundling the client into a JAR file